Setting Work Expectations

 - Describe what will be achieved with enough precision that, in the end, everyone readily agrees on the outcome.

 - The required level of specificity depends on the maturity, capability, and level of responsibility of the performer.
-(More details at lower levels, for employees with less discretion; specific outcomes but fewer details about how the goal is to be accomplished at higher levels)
+(More details at lower levels, for employees with less discretion; specific outcomes but fewer details about how the work expectation is to be accomplished at higher levels)

 The results can be readily measured.

-There is stretch built into performance goals to extend the employee's reach and impact.
+There is stretch built into work expectations to extend the employee's reach and impact.

 Set the bar high, but not completely out of reach.